 Cancer Patients & COVID-19 - What You Need to Know and How to Reduce Your Risks

-The COVID-19 pandemic has swept through the world impacting every aspect of life creating fear and anxiety while leaving a toll of health and economic devastation which will continue into the foreseeable future.
-As the virus cycles through society we are facing a new “normal” while we await the scientific biomedical community to develop effective anti-viral drugs, vaccines, and medications to treat the “cytokine storm” which is responsible for the bulk of the mortality associated with the infection.
+The COVID-19 pandemic has swept through the world impacting every aspect of life creating fear and anxiety while leaving a toll of health and economic devastation.
+As the virus cycles through society we are facing a new “normal.”
+The scientific biomedical community is however making progress: pivotal vaccine trials have now begun, researchers are working to develop effective anti-viral drugs, and some medications to treat the “cytokine storm” which is responsible for the bulk of the mortality associated with the infection have been identified.

 Cancer patients, their families, and caregivers are disproportionally impacted by the COVID pandemic.
 Cancer patients are twice as likely to become infected than the general population and significantly more likely to die from COVID-19 once infected.
 (1)